CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 Both providers and consumers should consistently only allow the least privilege required for users, applications, and other management plane usage.

-All privileged user accounts should use multifactor authentication (MFA).
+All privileged user accounts should use multi-factor authentication (MFA).
 If possible, *all* cloud accounts (even individual user accounts) should use MFA.
 It's one of the single most effective security controls to defend against a wide range of attacks.
 This is also true regardless of the service model: MFA is just as important for SaaS as it is for IaaS.

 (See the IAM domain for more information on IAM and the role of federation and strong authentication, much of which applies to the cloud management plane.)